-The Volocopter VC1 utilized sixteen individual rotors for up to 20 minutes of flight.
-The multicopter weighs 80 kg (176.4 lb) and has a 5 m by 5 m profile (16.4 ft by 16.4 ft).
+The Volocopter VC1 utilized sixteen (16) individual rotors for up to 20 minutes of flight time.
+The multicopter weighed 80 kg (176.4 lb) and has a 5 m by 5 m profile (16.4 ft by 16.4 ft).
+The first flight lasted only 90 seconds, but served its purpose as the prototype to later Volocopter models like the Volocopter VC200, Volocopter 2X and Volocopter VoloCity.

 The Volocopter VC1 was succeeded by the Volocopter VC2, which was an unmanned demonstrator that featured 18 propellers instead of 16.
 Its body consisted of a tetrahedron/octahedron aluminum truss frame with a central seat for test payloads.
 All struts were equal with 1 m length; there are two types of nodes: regular and with the motor mounting plate.

 - Search eVTOL news posts